Voting process

 Every resident of Helsinki has five votes.
 You can vote for five different proposals that you wish to be implemented.
 You can only cast one vote for the same proposal.
 Some of the votes can be left unused.

-The funds for each district will be allocated to the proposals with the highest number of votes as follows:
+The regional budget is allocated to the proposals with the most votes as follows:

-- Money is first reserved for the most popular proposal.
+- Funds are first reserved for the most popular proposal and its possible maintenance costs.